Chapter 25

 I moved to the bathroom, smiled as I saw Yvette showering, asked how she’d slept (“very well”), responded in kind to her identical question, and started shaving.

-It had to have been a dream.
-Disturbing in certain ways.
-And unlike typical dreams in many ways, including that I could remember its details in full – but then they’d probably fade away soon.
-Perhaps they were already fading.
-In the clear light of morning, I decided I’d probably mis-remembered at least the timing of the dream: it must have happened after I fell asleep, not during sex.
+It had to have been a dream—even though, unlike my usual dreams, I could remember its details in full.
+For now at least.
+They’d probably fade away soon.
+Perhaps they were already fading: in the clear light of morning, I decided I’d probably mis-remembered at least the timing of the dream—it must have happened after I fell asleep, not during sex.

 Perhaps I had dreamed the sex too.